jackyhuynh/Inventory-Prediction/README.md

 - (8) REGION: customers Region of Lisbon, Oporto or Other (Nominal) More continous attributes can just be add to the application, and it should work fine.
 Please refer to my research paper for better understanding.
 [Full research paper can be found here](https://github.com/jackyhuynh/salePredictionModels-dataMining/blob/main/src/Markdown-WholeSale.pdf).

-I will not guarantee that this aplication will work Big data set.
-If you are interested please join here for [an argue](https://www.researchgate.net/post/How-much-data-is-considered-to-be-small-data-Large-data-in-data-mining) on what data set is consider a large data set in data mining.
+I will not guarantee that this aplication will work "Big data set".
+If you are interested in "Big(or Large) data set" please join here for [an argue](https://www.researchgate.net/post/How-much-data-is-considered-to-be-small-data-Large-data-in-data-mining) on what data set is consider a large data set in data mining.

 ## Built With